ABBEL: Learning Natural-Language Belief States for Memory-Efficient Interaction: Related Work

 \section{Related Work}

 \textbf{Long context management.} Several recent systems have developed practical solutions for managing long contexts.
-Context compression methods generate dense representations that, while computationally efficient, sacrifice human-understandability \citep{chevalier2023adaptinglanguagemodelscompress,jiang2024longllmlingua}. \citet{wang2025openhands}, \citet{Orwall_Moatless_Tools_2024} and \citet{starace2025paperbenchevaluatingaisability} hand-design summarization prompts and pruning strategies specific to their target environments, which requires expert human knowledge of what information must be maintained for each task rather than allowing the agent to learn what to remember as part of its decision-making strategy. \citet{packer2024memgptllmsoperatingsystems} and \citet{xu2025mem} process long contexts into an external memory store for the agents to query, which is is an orthogonal approach with different constraints, and can be combined with ABBEL. \citet{wang2025recursively} and \citet{yu2025memagent} recursively update a natural language summary similar to ABBEL's belief state, but they summarize pre-existing long contexts divided into chunks, with no method to update summaries after taking actions.
-We study the more general multi-step setting where the agent must continually update a summary while actively exploring, which requires reasoning over the summary to select actions that gather missing information needed for the task.
+Context compression methods generate dense representations that, while computationally efficient, sacrifice human-understandability \citep{chevalier2023adaptinglanguagemodelscompress,jiang2024longllmlingua}. \citet{wang2025openhands}, \citet{orwall2024moatless} and \citet{starace2025paperbenchevaluatingaisability} hand-design summarization prompts and pruning strategies specific to their target environments, which requires expert human knowledge of what information must be maintained for each task rather than allowing the agent to learn what to remember as part of its decision-making strategy.
+Another popular family of methods process long contexts into an external memory store for the agents to query \citep{packer2024memgptllmsoperatingsystems,xu2025mem,wang2023augmenting,zhang2026recursivelanguagemodels}; these systems of non-parametric external memory are complimentary to context summarization approaches which keep memory in context, and involve different trade-offs, e.g., they introduce additional engineering overhead and are difficult to optimize jointly with the agent's policy. \citet{wang2025recursively} and \citet{yu2025memagent} use recursive self-summarization to condense long documents, but they are limited to the single-step setting for summarizing static contexts.
+Sequential decision-making tasks introduce challenges these methods are not equipped for: maintaining and reasoning over knowledge not only for taking immediate action, but also for soliciting additional useful information.